White Christmas- I love Danny Kaye. I actually cried when he died. This feature is just heartwarming and sweet.

 Bells of St. Mary’s-I love Ingrid Bergman as a nun.
 This is just one of those warm you heart kind of movies.
 This one was one of my grandmother’s favorites too.
 My grandfather bore a bit of a resemblance to Bing Crosby in his early days.
 It’s about the power of prayer and the strength of faith.

 The Homecoming: A Christmas Story-The beginning of the Waltons.
 This told the story of Pa trying to make it home for Christmas and the struggles of being a poor family during the Depression.
-Most of the cast, except for Momma Walton is the same as those in the television series.
-No film has ever screamed family like this one.
+Most of the cast, except for Momma Walton is the

 And I have one dark horse that I’m probably one of the few that remembers it.
 Or liked it.
 In the 80s or 90s, Dyann Cannon, Tony Curtis and Kris Kristofferson remade the Barbara Stanwyck classic “Christmas in Connecticut.”
 I loved this remake.
 I’ve no idea why, but I do.
 Oddly enough it was directed by Arnold Schwartzenegger.
 News is they’re doing a remake in 2009.